-The complainant will receive written notification of the availability of the supportive measures whether or not the complainant chooses to report the incident to the Department of Public Safety or local law enforcement.
+The University will provide victims written notification of the availability of the supportive measures.
+If the victims request these accommodations or protective measures and they are reasonably available, the University is obligated to provide them.
+Whether or not the complainant chooses to report the incident to the Department of Public Safety or local law enforcement.